utah-scs/NOVA/README.md

 # NOVA: A New Framework For Remote Memory Access #

+NOVA is a new framework for remote memory access and function offloading.
+In NOVA, each remote memory operation is an active message: a portable eBPF function packaged with its execution state, which the runtime can suspend mid-call and resume wherever data resides or compute is available, including on a different CPU architecture.
+The runtime places each message automatically at clients, server-attached SmartNICs, or host CPU cores based on workload and current CPU and network load.
+For more details please look at our paper.

 ## Building NOVA ##

 Same on both host and DPU.